PX4/PX4-user_guide/en/index.md

 ## How Do I Get Started?

 [Basic Concepts](../getting_started/px4_basic_concepts.md) should be read by all users!
-It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicles, airframes, telemetry systems, RC control systems).
+It provides an overview of PX4, including features provided by the flight stack (flight modes and safety features) and the supported hardware (flight controller, vehicle types, telemetry systems, RC control systems).

-If you're just getting started with flying drones then we recommend [multicopters](frames_multicopter/index.md), because they are easier to fly than planes and less complicated to build than VTOLs.
-Once you're familiar with multicopters, then moving onto planes and VTOL is much easier.

 Depending on what you want to achieve, the following tips will help you navigate through this guide:

-### How do get a vehicle that works with PX4?
+### How to get a vehicle that works with PX4?

-If you don't have already have Multicopter vehicle then [Complete Vehicles](complete_vehicles_mc/index.md) lists "Ready to Fly" (RTF) pre-build vehicles that you can buy, [Kits](frames_multicopter/kits.md) lists drones that you have to build yourself from a package, and [DIY Builds](frames_multicopter/diy_builds.md) shows some examples of drones that have been build using parts that have been sourced individually.
+If you don't already have a Multicopter vehicle then [Complete Vehicles](complete_vehicles_mc/index.md) lists "Ready to Fly" (RTF) pre-built vehicles that you can buy, [Kits](frames_multicopter/kits.md) lists drones that you have to build yourself from a package, and [DIY Builds](frames_multicopter/diy_builds.md) shows some examples of drones that have been built using parts that were sourced individually.
 The [VTOL](frames_vtol/index.md) and [Planes (Fixed-Wing)](frames_plane/index.md) areas have similar topics.

 Both kits and complete vehicles usually include everything you need except for a battery and RC System.
 Kits are usually not hard to build, provide a good introduction to how drones fit together, and are relatively inexpensive.
 We provide generic instructions for assembly, such as [Assembling a Multicopter](../assembly/assembly_mc.md), and most kits come with specific instructions too.

-If the kits and complete drones aren't quite right then you can build one from scratch, but this requires more knowledge.
+If the kits and complete drones aren't quite right for you then you can build a vehicle from scratch, but this requires more knowledge.

 [Airframe Builds](airframes/index.md) lists the supported frame starting points to give you some idea of what is possible.

 ### I have an RTF vehicle